5 Insider Tips for Sustainable Travel in Japan

 Staying at small traditional ryokan inns, or minshuku (Japanese B&Bs), helps support local economies

 Many hotel owners claim that customers don’t care about sustainability as a reason not to change to more sustainable strategies.
 But if you clearly communicate a desire for sustainable practices, you are planting a seed and creating the vital demand to spur positive change.
+Consider staying at small ryokan (traditional Japanese inns), or minshuku (Japanese style B&Bs) to help support the local economy.

 Whether you eat meat and fish or not, it’s a great way to support the transition to sustainable hospitality if you can ask if there are any vegan and vegetarian options.
 Even if you don’t choose them, the staff will see that there is greater demand for plant based options.
 Google Maps and Happy Cow are great resources for finding reliable plant based options.